wesrblock/goose/docs/installation.md

 #### Profiles

 After installation, you can configure Goose anytime by editing your profile file located at `~/.config/goose/profiles.yaml`.
-You can set multiple profile configurations, use different LLM providers, or enable toolkits that customize Goose's functionality as well:
+You can set multiple profile configurations, use different LLM providers, and enable toolkits that customize Goose's functionality as well:

 ```yaml
 default: